andikade/sap-nw-abap-docker/README.md

 To be able to setup the Docker container with just one command, make sure to read my blog [ADJUST IMAGE SIZE OF DOCKER QCOW2 FILE
 ](https://www.itsfullofstars.de/2017/12/adjust-the-image-size-of-docker/).
 SAP NetWeaver is somewhat too large for Docker, and you can get a no space left on device error when installing it on a default Docker installation.
 The blog expains how to increase the Docker image file size by 100G, allowing to setup SAP NetWeaver ABAP by just running docker build -t abap .

+If you use Docker on Windows with Microsoft Hyper-V, then this [entry](https://forums.docker.com/t/manage-host-disk-volume-size/37438/2) explains how to increase the Docker image file size.

 ## Short version

 1. Download your version of [SAP NetWeaver ABAP 7.5x Developer Edition from SAP](https://tools.hana.ondemand.com/#abap).
 The files are compressed (RAR).
 Un-compress them into a folder named NW751.
 The folder must be at the same location where your Dockerfile is.